Smash season 1

-The first season of the American musical drama television series Smash premiered on February 6, 2012 on NBC and concluded on May 12, 2012, consisting of 15 episodes.
+The first season of the American musical drama television series Smash premiered on February 6, 2012 on NBC and concluded on May 14, 2012, consisting of 15 episodes.

 Season synopsis

 Julia Houston (Debra Messing) and Tom Levitt (Christian Borle), a Broadway writing team come up with the idea of a new musical based on the life of Marilyn Monroe, Bombshell.
 Producer Eileen Rand (Anjelica Huston), in the midst of divorce proceedings from her philandering husband, jumps on board and brings with her Derek Wills (Jack Davenport), a difficult but brilliant director.
 Ivy Lynn (Megan Hilty) is initially cast as Marilyn, but is forced to deal with competition from the talented, yet naive ensemble member Karen Cartwright (Katharine McPhee).
 Julia's former lover Michael Swift (Will Chase) is initially cast in the role of Joe DiMaggio.
-However when Julia and Michael's reunion causes serious trouble in her marriage to Frank (Brian d'Arcy James), the decision is made to fire Michael.
+However, when Julia and Michael's reunion causes serious trouble in her marriage to Frank (Brian d'Arcy James), the decision is made to fire Michael.
 The role of Marilyn is recast with film star Rebecca Duvall (Uma Thurman), leaving Ivy devastated.
 After a somewhat disastrous out-of-town opening in Boston, Rebecca is felled by a peanut allergy and the actor playing Joe departs the production for a better gig.
 Derek casts Karen in the role of Marilyn and Michael is reinstated as Joe.
 Karen discovers Ivy has slept with her fiancé Dev (Raza Jaffrey), while Eileen finds out that her assistant Ellis (Jaime Cepero) was the one who poisoned Rebecca and fires him.
 Karen gets through her debut and the season ends with the closing number being applauded by the audience.

 Crew

-The series is a production of Universal Television in association with DreamWorks.
+The series is a production of Universal Television in association with DreamWorks Television.
 Theresa Rebeck is the creator of the series and she also wrote the pilot episode and five episodes of the first season, including the season finale.
 The series has a large number of executive producers including Steven Spielberg, Craig Zadan, Neil Meron, Rebeck, Darryl Frank and Justin Falvey.
 Marc Shaiman and Scott Wittman serve as the composers and executive producers.
 In March 2012, Rebeck stepped down as showrunner.